 Gmail is the main mode of communication for most of us.
-It may contain tons of mails especially if you are using the same account for both personal and official purposes.
-Such mails can be automatically diverted to separate folders by using filters and storing is not a difficult task as Google provides 15 GB of free usage to everyone.
+It may contain tons of emails especially if you are using the same account for both personal and official purposes.
+Such emails can be automatically diverted to separate folders by using filters and storing is not a difficult task as Google provides 15 GB of free usage to everyone.

 But my question is that, how can you locate them at a later time?
 Suppose, you forget about the recipient name, his id and everything except approximate time period of mail sent.
 Can you move ahead?